-Auditions will be held on Wednesday January 15th & 16th. from 3:00 - 5:00 each day in the Auditorium.
-For these auditions, you will sign up for a time block and be a part of a group reading.
-You will read for different characters with different people.
+Auditions will be held on Wednesday August 27th & 28th. from 3:00 - 5:00 each day in the Auditorium.
+For these auditions, you will sign up for a time block and you will be called in individually to sing a part of a song and do a reading from the script if you want a speaking role.

 During the audition you will:

-Perform a prepared reading (see Audition Slides below)
+Perform a reading from the script (see Audition Slides below)

 Follow these steps to sign up for auditions: